datanucleus/docs-datanucleus/src/site/markdown/documentation/index.md

 	* [datanucleus-jdo-jca](https://github.com/datanucleus/datanucleus-jdo-jca) : Support for using JDO in JavaEE environments via JCA
 	* [datanucleus-jdo-query](https://github.com/datanucleus/datanucleus-jdo-query) : Support for generating JDO Typed "Q" classes
 	* [datanucleus-jpa-query](https://github.com/datanucleus/datanucleus-jpa-query) : Support for generating JPA Criteria "MetaModel" classes
-	* [datanucleus-java8](https://github.com/datanucleus/datanucleus-java8) : Support for persisting fields of Java 1.8 types in DataNucleus v4.x
 + Tools
 	* [datanucleus-maven-plugin](https://github.com/datanucleus/datanucleus-maven-plugin) : For developing applications using DataNucleus and Maven
 	* [datanucleus-eclipse-plugin](https://github.com/datanucleus/datanucleus-eclipse-plugin) : For developing application using DataNucleus in Eclipse
 + Inactive Plugins
+	* [datanucleus-neodatis](https://github.com/datanucleus/datanucleus-neodatis) : Support for persistence to NeoDatis.
+Supported up to and including DataNucleus v5.0
+	* [datanucleus-java8](https://github.com/datanucleus/datanucleus-java8) : Support for persisting fields of Java 1.8 types in DataNucleus v4.x only.
 	* [datanucleus-idea-plugin](https://github.com/datanucleus/datanucleus-idea-plugin) : For developing applications using DataNucleus in Intellij IDEA
-	* datanucleus-enhancer - now part of datanucleus-core
-	* datanucleus-java5 - now part of datanucleus-core and datanucleus-api-jpa
-	* maven1 - no longer used, since Maven1 is deprecated
-	* datanucleus-db4o - no longer supported.
+	* datanucleus-db4o - no longer supported (supported up to and including DataNucleus v3.0).
 Code still present in SourceForge if required
-	* datanucleus-db4o-sql - no longer supported.
+	* datanucleus-db4o-sql - no longer supported (supported up to and including DataNucleus v3.0).
 Code still present in SourceForge if required
+	* datanucleus-java5 - now part of datanucleus-core and datanucleus-api-jpa
+	* datanucleus-enhancer - now part of datanucleus-core
 	* datanucleus-javaxtime - now part of datanucleus-core
 	* datanucleus-awtgeom - now part of datanucleus-geospatial
 	* datanucleus-xmltypeoracle - now part of datanucleus-rdbms
 	* datanucleus-connectionpool - now part of datanucleus-rdbms
 	* datanucleus-spatial - now part of datanucleus-geospatial
 	* datanucleus-management - now part of datanucleus-core
+	* maven1 - no longer used, since Maven1 is deprecated